nnym/gronk/README.md

 while exposing to dependent projects only the versions of dependencies that are known to work.

 See the test case [`fat`](test/cases/fat/build.gradle).

-### license :crayon:
-Every receiver of a copy of this software ("you") is granted a worldwide non-exclusive perpetual irrevocable royalty-free license to publicly use, perform, reproduce, display, distribute, sublicense and prepare derivative works of this software in any form subject to the following terms:
-- you provide upon request a copy of this license text to any person to whom you distribute this software; and
-- you do not claim this software as yours.

-You may relicense derivative and collective works under different terms.

-**This software is provided without any warranty including the implied warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event will any contributor or licensor be liable to you for any damages related to this software.**